What is phishing?

 - If the phishing email is in your inbox and you have entered personal information, please report the incident to the IT Service Centre:

-Report the email to the IT Service Centre:
+Report the email to the IT Service Centre (if you've clicked on a link in the email):

 Click on the message ribbon and, using the ‘More’ drop-down menu, click on ‘Forward as Attachment’.